14 Best Infrastructure Stocks for America's Big Building Spend

 - Dividend yield: 2.7%

-Biden's campaign pledge and American Jobs Plan also included a promise to provide universal broadband coverage, and that also remained in the Bipartisan Infrastructure Framework.
+Biden's campaign pledge and American Jobs Plan also included a promise to provide universal broadband coverage, and that also remained in the Bipartisan Infrastructure Investment and Jobs Act.
 If we needed a reminder of why fast and reliable internet is critical in a modern economy, we certainly got it in 2020 when millions of American workers and students had to adapt to working from home.